andersen-lab/Freyja/docs/src/wiki/freyja-measles.rst

 This file will be used to simulate measles amplicon sequencing reads and trim the primers in the downstream analysis.

 1. Prepare your reads, by assessing quality of the reads and removing the sequencing adapters.
-We will be using simulated reads produced by `MixAmp, <https://github.com/andersen-lab/MixAmp>`_ an amplicon read simulator developed by our team.
+We will be using simulated reads produced by `Bygul, <https://github.com/andersen-lab/Bygul>`_ an amplicon read simulator developed by our team.

 For instance, we generated reads from two different measles samples using this code as following: